 The picture above was made with Paton’s Beehive Baby Sport yarn.
 I doubled up the strands to get the gingham look.
 The pattern for this dc2tog cluster blanket is explained in a different post.

 This gingham blanket made up very quickly due to the fact that I finally have learned how to keep one color of yarn to the front and one to the back while I am working.
 This is key to tapestry crochet, or the yarn will twist and you will be miserable wasting time unwinding balls of yarn.
-I show you in the video at the end of this post how to keep your yarn from doing this very thing.
+I show you in the video below how to keep your yarn from doing this very thing.
 It is difficult to explain with words exactly how so you’ll need to watch.

 Weave in all the ends before you start the border.